-Forex market: Indian rupee slips down against US dollar - East Coast Daily English
+Forex Market: Indian rupee slips down against US dollar - East Coast Daily English

-In the forex market the domestic currency Indian rupee has slipped down against the US dollar in the early hours of trading.
-As per the market experts the rising crude oil price has weighed upon the Indian rupee.
-The crude oil price has appreciated after US President Donald Trump ordered a deadly strike against on Iranian commander Qasem Soleimani.
+In the forex market the domestic currency Indian rupee slipped down against US dollar in the early hours of trade.
+As per the market experts the rising crude oil price, negative opening of Indian equity markets and the rising tension in the Gulf region has weighed upon the Indian rupee.

-At the Interbank Foreign Exchange the Indian rupee has opened on a weak note at 71.56 and then slipped down again to reach at 71.62 registering a loss of 24 paise against US dollar over its yesterday’s closing.

 Post Your Comments